Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Data acquisition processes

-Next to recording air showers, the arrays also keep track of the background conditions via \textit{unbiased} triggering.
+Next to recording air showers, the arrays also keep track of the electromagnetic environment conditions via unbiased triggering.
 This corresponds to periodically recorded data, independent of the measured voltage levels.
-Such unbiased data are suitable for monitoring the environment and for calibrating the setups using the periodic variation of the Galactic noise, which is currently ongoing~\cite{Ma:2023siw, deErrico:2025qsa}.
-Unbiased data can also be used for additional science cases like measuring fast radio bursts~\cite{GRAND:2024atu}.
-Unbiased triggering, by default, takes place once every 10~s (a pre-defined 20-Hz mode is also available).
+The unbiased data are suitable for monitoring the local RFI background and for calibrating the DUs by using the periodic variation of the Galactic synchrotron emission---further details are provided in Section \ref{sec:spectra}.
+Unbiased triggering, by default, takes place once every 10~seconds (a pre-defined 20-Hz mode is also available).
 In the G@A firmware version, it is possible to set the unbiased triggering frequency between 1\,Hz and 100\,kHz.
 GP300 and G@A perform both transient and unbiased triggering.

-Achieving a high self-trigger performance is key to the success of a standalone radio-detection experiment such as GRAND.
-The achieved trigger rate as a function of the incoming rate of transient pulses is of particular importance.
-For the GP300 firmware using a signal source generating four periods of a 150-MHz sine wave fed into one channel of the GRAND FEB.
-A 100\% trigger efficiency was measured up to a repetition rate of 1434~Hz, a value larger than the nominal 1~kHz set for trigger at the DU level.
-These results also apply to G@A, which registers trigger rates of about 1~kHz on-site without losing functionality.
+Trigger efficiency as a function of input rate was measured with the GP300 firmware using a signal source that generated four periods of a 150-MHz sine wave fed into one channel of the GRAND FEB.
+A 100\% trigger efficiency was measured up to a repetition rate of 1434~Hz, a value higher than the nominal 1~kHz trigger rate at DU level.
+These results also apply to G@A, which has registered trigger rates of about 1~kHz on-site without losing functionality.
 Under typical conditions, the DU trigger rate is on the order of 100~MHz for both prototype arrays.
 An efficient self-trigger algorithm is a main priority to achieve the GRAND science case and will be further detailed in a distinct publication.